 William ("Bill") H. Adams III-Director.
-Bill H. Adams has served as Director of TXO Energy Partners since January 2023.
-He currently also serves as Director of Kimbell Royalty GP, LLC (NYSE: KRP), a position he has held since January 2017.
+Bill H. Adams has served as Director of TXO Partners since January 2023.
+He also serves as Director of Kimbell Royalty GP, LLC (NYSE: KRP), a position he has held since January 2017.
 In this position, Mr. Adams has served on the Audit, Compensation and Conflicts Committees of the company.
-Mr. Adams served as Director of Double B Holdings, LLC from 2012 until 2021.
-Additionally, Mr. Adams has served as Director of Graham Savings Bank since 2018, of JBN Investments, LLC since 2010, of Back Holdings, LLC since 2007 and of Jabb Associates, Inc. since 1997.
+Additionally, Mr. Adams has served as Director of Graham Savings Bank since 2018.
 Mr. Adams has also held the position of Chairman and has been a principal owner of Texas Appliance Supply, Inc., a wholesale and retail distribution company, since 2007.
 Prior to its sale to Exxon Mobil Corporation in 2010, he served on the board of directors of XTO Energy Inc., where he chaired the Compensation and the Corporate Governance and Nominating committees.
 Previously, Mr. Adams had a 25-year career in commercial and energy banking, most recently as Executive Regional President of Texas Bank in Fort Worth, before retiring in 2006.
 He also served as President of Frost Bank-Arlington.
 Mr. Adams received a B.B.A. in Finance from Texas Tech University.